mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-sync_jobs_migration.en.md

     Depending on your mailbox's ACL you may not have the option to add a sync job.
 Please contact your domain administrator if so.

 ## Setup a Sync Job
-1. In the "Mail Setup" or "User Settings" interface, create a new sync job.
+1. In the "Configuration > Mail Setup" or "User Settings" interface, create a new sync job.

 2. If you are an administrator, select the username of the downstream mailcow mailbox in the "Username" dropdown.